What is Fertility Preservation?

 Costs for fertility preservation?

 The cost for fertility preservation takes into account that no embryo transfer is performed.
 However, the techniques and supplies needed to vitrify eggs in the laboratory do add a great deal of embryologist time and expense to the process.
-As of October 2009, the price of IVF with oocyte vitrification for fertility preservation is $7500 not including the cost of medication or anesthesia, however, this may be subject to change in the future.
+The price of IVF with oocyte vitrification for fertility preservation is $7500 not including the cost of medication, however, this may be subject to change in the future.
 See complete price list for fertility preservation and egg freezing.

 If you would like more information about this exciting, but currently experimental, technology please call our office to schedule an appointment with one of our physicians.